UPPER PENINSULA, Mich. (WLUC) - ----------

 UP Health System - Bell in Ishpeming has implemented visitor restrictions and more.
 Read more about that here.

-Gov. Gretchen Whitmer and the Michigan Department of Health and Human Services (MDHHS) Tuesday announced that MDHHS will close its lobbies to visits from the public, except for appointments, and will stop requiring residents to visit MDHHS offices in order to receive state assistance benefits during the COVID-19 outbreak.
+MDHHS has closed lobbies to visits from the public, except for appointments, and will stop requiring residents to visit MDHHS offices in order to receive state assistance benefits during the COVID-19 outbreak.

 The Women’s Center is limiting access to its offices.
-Beginning Wednesday, March 18, our offices in Gwinn, Marquette and Munising are closed to the general public.
+Offices in Gwinn, Marquette and Munising are closed to the general public.
 Our services are still available, but we want to ensure best practices are in place for the health and welfare of clients and employees so we are limiting access to the general public.
 All advocates will be available by telephone at their respective locations and we encourage our current clients, as well as new clients, to call us during this time.
 If it is necessary to visit one of our offices, please call ahead of time to schedule an appointment during hours of operation for emergent matters.

 Gwinn office: 346-2134/869-4549